 Ginkgo biloba extract exhibits anti-infective (1), chemopreventive (2), anticancer (3), and cytotoxic (4) effects in vitro.

-Supplementation with Ginkgo improved cognitive performance in healthy adults (5), and in patients with dementia(6) but data are conflicting (7) (8) (9) (10) (11).
+Supplementation with Ginkgo improved cognitive performance in healthy adults (5), and in patients with dementia(6) although data are conflicting (7) (8) (9) (10) (11).
 In a study of older adults with normal cognition or with mild cognitive impairment (32), gingko did not slow down cognitive decline.
-And findings from the Gingko Evaluation of Memory (GEM) study, the largest trial of Ginkgo for dementia so far, indicate that Ginkgo is ineffective in decreasing the incidence of dementia or Alzheimer's disease in elderly individuals (30); another randomized trial reported similar findings (43).
+And findings from the Gingko Evaluation of Memory (GEM) study, the largest trial of Ginkgo for dementia so far, indicate that ginkgo is ineffective in decreasing the incidence of dementia or Alzheimer's disease in elderly individuals (30); another randomized trial reported similar findings (43).
 However, ginkgo may be effective as a short-term treatment to improve memory in Alzheimer’s patients, although taking ginkgo supplements regularly does not prevent dementia (55).

 It was less effective than the standard treatment for ADHD in children (37).